 Have you ever thought if looks are important in a marriage decision?
-Do you wonder how highly you should prize looks as you consider your ideal traits in a life partner?
-Reader Rachel recently sent in this question and I thought to respond to this via a blog post instead.
+How highly should you value looks when choosing a life partner?
+Reader Rachel recently sent in this question and I thought to respond via a blog post.

-The truth is that marriage is a very personal decision.
+Marriage is a very personal decision.
 Some prefer partners who are very good looking, while some don’t.
-Some like their partners to be fuller with some “meat,” while some prefer their partners skinny.
-Add to the fact that what constitutes beauty is a very subjective thing as well, it then becomes impossible to give this question a definite answer.
+Some like their partners to be fuller while some prefer their partners skinny.
+Add to the fact that beauty is subjective, it becomes impossible to give this question a definite answer.

-But if you ask me for my opinion, I think that looks, in the grander scheme of things, should be a secondary criteria.
-That’s because looks are really temporary, while our mind and soul, these are forever.
+But if you ask me for my opinion, IMO, looks, in the grander scheme of things, should be a secondary criterion.
+That’s because looks are temporary, while our mind and soul, these are forever.

-By now most of you would know how I met my husband Ken; if not, you can read my soulmate series where I detail our entire love journey from how we met to how I knew he is my one.
+By now most of you would know how I met my husband Ken; if not you can read my soulmate series where I detail our journey from how we met to how I knew he is the one.

-When we reacquainted 9 years later (this was when we got together), he still looked good, albeit a bit aged as he had been smoking and drinking so much in the years prior.
-He has since reversed the damages, looks-wise, that smoking and drinking did to his body after quitting.
-Then, when it came down to assessing our compatibility in terms of intellect and emotional sensitivity, he turned out to be my perfect match, so it became a no brainer that Ken is the one for me.
+When we reacquainted nine years later, he still looked good, albeit aged as he had been smoking and drinking so much in the years prior.
+He has since reversed the damages, looks-wise, after quitting smoking and drinking.
+And then when it came to assessing our compatibility in other areas, he turned out to be my perfect match, so it became a no brainer that he is the one for me.

-So for Ken, the problem wasn’t just that he was losing hair, but that he was losing it at such a young age.
-Male-pattern hair loss hits 70% of men and 40% of women at some point in their lives, but in Ken’s case it started in his mid 20’s and got really bad in his late 20’s.
-By the time he was 30, he had lost about 60% of his hair, which is, well, a lot.
-Over half of his original hair was gone.
-Not only was his hairline much higher — it had a distinct “M” shape — his hair throughout his scalp was also quite thin.
+For Ken, the problem wasn’t just that he was losing hair but that he was losing it at a young age.
+Male-pattern hair loss hits 70% of men at some point in their lives, but for him, it started in his mid-20s and got really bad in his late 20s.
+By the time he was 30, he had lost over half the hair on his scalp.
+His hairline had a distinct “M” shape and the rest of his hair was very thin.

 What If Ken Was Balding When I Met Him?